ErpNetDocs/tech/advanced/calculated-attributes/operators/add.md

 ```
 10: ADD ATTRIB:QuantityValue CONST:0.25
 ```
-OUTPUT: If 'QuantityValue = 1', the output will be '1.25'.
+OUTPUT: <br> If 'QuantityValue = 1', the output will be '1.25'.

 > [!NOTE]
 >